jfarmer/exercises-js-basic-syntax/README.md

 ## Practicing Programming: Modeling And Syntax

+> 🚨**Key Takeaway**🚨
+>
+> Novices focus too much on syntax and not enough on modeling.
+This is understandable since syntax is new, foreign, and unique to programming.
+Most curriculum reinforces this by organizing everything by syntax.

+What is "modeling"?
 Remember, computers are dumb but fast.
 They can perform billions of operations per second, but those operations are so specific and so mechanical that you'd almost never think to spell them out when talking to another human.

 This doesn't mean computers are limited.
 We can compose infinitely many songs with finitely many notes and we can compose infinitely many programs with finitely many operations.